-It is perhaps to guard against such an outcome that the French Code général des impôts (tax code) stipulates that the French state will levy no taxes on awards paid in relation to expropriation or similar measures by a foreign government.
+It is perhaps to guard against such an outcome that the French General Tax Code stipulates that the French state will levy no taxes on awards paid in relation to expropriation or similar measures by a foreign government.

 Calculating the tax impact in practice

-An alternative approach often used is for a claimant to state its claim after deducting the taxes the entity would have paid, and to leave it to the tribunal to award such an amount that leaves the claimant’s position after the taxation of the award such that the award it receives post-tax constitutes full compensation.
+An alternative approach that is also often used is for a claimant to state its claim after deducting the taxes the entity would have paid, and to leave it to the tribunal to award the amount that would constitute full compensation post-tax.
 This approach essentially defers the question of taxation to the hearing or post-hearing stage.
 Such an approach would be appropriate if it is clear that the award itself would not be subject to tax.
 However, when the tax treatment of the award is not addressed at all, the claimant would be at risk of under-compensation.

 Given the complexities involved in assessing taxes, even at a relatively simplified level it is likely to be useful to secure the input of individuals with hands-on experience of tax assessment in the relevant jurisdictions, to validate the approach being undertaken.
 Such input may come from the parties’ own finance teams, or existing external taxation advisers.
-A number of consulting firms active in the assessment of losses in international arbitration, including our own firm FTI Consulting, have tax groups that also offer expertise in this area.
+Several consulting firms active in the assessment of losses in international arbitration, including our own firm, FTI Consulting, have tax groups that also offer expertise in this area.

 Arbitration awards and currency